cdfoundation/communitygroups/README.md

 Please note:
 * The events sync between Bevy and Meetup is only available to the groups that have already joined the CDF Meetup Pro network before February 1, 2022!
 * To have the events sync with Meetup.com working correctly, please make sure that the ["CDF Meetup Account"](https://www.meetup.com/members/273946049/) is added to your group as a co-organizer!
 If this is not done, Bevy won't be able to create events on Meetup!
 The steps described above do not migrate the existing users from a Meetup group to the new Community Group.
-More details about this could be found at the FAQ.
+More details about this could be found [in the FAQ](https://github.com/cdfoundation/communitygroups/blob/main/FAQ.md).

 ## Bevy Training
 The CNCF and Bevy organized the training session for the Community Groups organizers.
 It has been recorded and now available on [YouTube](https://www.youtube.com/watch?v=_rBdomoYlmc).
 The CDF will have it's own training session in May 2022.